-Irving Tissue Macon is a greenfield tissue operation which started in late 2019.
-Since the first QES for 2020 GHG emissions, Macon has added a second tissue machine and converting line, doubling the facility's capacity.
-Growth in the tissue business will have the effect of growing GHG emissions within the Supply Chain.
-2022 was the first full year of production with two tissue machines at the Macon tissue operation.
+Irving Tissue, Macon is a greenfield tissue operation which started in late 2019.
+Since the first OES for 2020 GHG emissions, Macon has added a second tissue machine and converting line, doubling the facility's capacity.
+Growth in the tissue business will grow GHG emissions within the Supply Chain, and 2022 was the first full year of production with two tissue machines at the Macon tissue operation.
 In 2021 Irving Personal Care (IPC), a diaper manufacturing facility in Dieppe, NB was added to the Boundary of the Supply Chain.
-IPC produces baby diaper and pant products to be sold in Canada and the United States.
+IPC produces baby diaper and pant products that are sold in Canada and the United States.
 Diapers are made from various plastic-based inputs and fluff pulp.
 IPC purchases fluff pulp from third parties as the Supply Chain does not produce this product.